-The eastern population of the North American monarch butterfly (Danaus plexippus) is migratory, with the majority of individuals overwintering in large aggregations in Oyamel fir forests within the transvolcanic mountains in the central region of Mexico [38].
-Monarchs are highly dispersed over their breeding season, occupying landscapes throughout the agricultural belt in central and eastern United States and southern Canada [39].
-As such, estimates of the overwintering population size can provide a convenient and inclusive annual metric of the size of the eastern migratory population [40].
-This population of monarchs has been in dramatic decline in recent decades, although the degree and cause of this decline is hotly debated [41].
+The eastern population of the North American monarch butterfly (Danaus plexippus) is migratory, with the majority of individuals overwintering in large aggregations in Oyamel fir forests within the transvolcanic mountains in the central region of Mexico [49].
+Monarchs are highly dispersed over their breeding season, occupying landscapes throughout the agricultural belt in central and eastern United States and southern Canada [50].
+As such, estimates of the overwintering population size can provide a convenient and inclusive annual metric of the size of the eastern migratory population [51].
+This population of monarchs has been in dramatic decline in recent decades, although the degree and cause of this decline is hotly debated [52].
 We used data on the total area occupied by monarchs from 1995-2017 (based on early winter surveys conducted in December) compiled by the World Wildlife Fund Mexico (available at MonarchWatch; Lovett 2017).

-The RSD model estimated that the best break point combination fit for the monarch overwintering data was a single break after 2003 (Fig. 4; AICc=120.18).
-However, the model indicated that two additional break point combinations, a single break after 2006 (AICc=121.87) and a two-break combination of 2003 and 2008 (AICc=-121.86), had equivalent performance.
+The DSD algorithm estimated that the best break point combination fit for the monarch overwintering data was a single break after 2003 (Fig. 4; AICc=120.18).
+However, the algorithm indicated that two additional break point combinations, a single break after 2006 (AICc=121.87) and a two-break combination of 2003 and 2008 (AICc=-121.86), had equivalent performance.
 The weight analysis computed weights of 0.49, 0.14, and 0.26, for 2003, 2006, and 2008 respectively, suggesting that the break at 2006 is unlikely.
 But there is intermediate support for the 2003 and 2008 breaks.
-As with our ladybeetle case study, the strength of evidence was strongest for the first break in 2003, and weaker for the second break.
+As with our ladybeetle case study, the strength of evidence was strongest for the first break, and weaker for the second break.
 The shift corresponds with a >50% reduction in K in 2003, and, if the secondary break is taken at 2008, a further reduction of K nearing 50% again at that point (Table 1; Fig. 4 B).

 The patterns we observe are consistent with a leading hypothesis to explain monarch population decline.
-Loss of milkweed hostplants due to changing agricultural practices on Midwestern breeding grounds [43,44] is hypothesized to be a major driver in the dynamics of this species.
-Changing herbicide practices in central North America have largely eliminated milkweed hostplants from agricultural field crops, with fairly consistent, low levels of milkweed on the landscape starting from about 2003-2005 [45].
-Although glyphosate tolerant soybeans and maize were introduced to the US market in 1996 and 1998 respectively [46], actual glyphosate use lagged behind, with dramatic increases in use of the pesticide in 1998- 2003 in soybean, and 2007-2008 in maize [47].
+Loss of milkweed hostplants due to changing agricultural practices on Midwestern breeding grounds [54,55] is hypothesized to be a major driver in the dynamics of this species.
+Changing herbicide practices in central North America have largely eliminated milkweed hostplants from agricultural field crops, with fairly consistent, low levels of milkweed on the landscape starting from about 2003-2005 [56].
+Although glyphosate tolerant soybeans and maize were introduced to the US market in 1996 and 1998 respectively [57], actual glyphosate use lagged behind, with dramatic increases in use of the pesticide in 1998- 2003 in soybean, and 2007-2008 in maize [58].

 However, additional drivers likely also play a role in monarch processes given the uncertainty in our results.
-Abiotic drivers of monarch population dynamics are complex and can interact at local, regional, and continental scales [48].
-Other studies have implicated climate [49], extreme weather events [50], changing habitat availability on wintering grounds [51], and mortality during the fall migration [52] as possible factors influencing monarch population dynamics.
-With many super-imposed drivers, monarch dynamics are likely driven by both press and pulsed processes, making the detection of discrete break points associated with regime shifts complicated.
+Abiotic drivers of monarch population dynamics are complex and can interact at local, regional, and continental scales [59].
+Other studies have implicated climate [60], extreme weather events [61], changing habitat availability on wintering grounds [62], and mortality during the fall migration [63] as possible factors influencing monarch population dynamics.
+With many super-imposed drivers, monarch dynamics are likely driven by both press and pulsed processes, making the detection of discrete break points associated with dynamic shifts complicated.

 Discussion